Our Research

 How do organisms remain functional under chronic and repeated stress?
 While sustained nutrient imbalance causes pathology in most mammals, some species tolerate prolonged exposure without loss of tissue integrity or organismal performance.
 By investigating these systems, we aim to uncover the cellular and tissue-level mechanisms that stabilize physiology across timescales.
-Understanding how metabolic resilience is built provides insight into health, disease, and the evolutionary strategies organisms use to persist in changing environments.
+Understanding how metabolic resilience is built provides a framework for linking health and disease to the evolutionary strategies that enable persistance in changing environments.

 Diet is a powerful evolutionary force that structures the metabolic challenges organisms face.
 We study how differences in nutrient availability, composition, toxicity, and access shape physiology by altering how nutrients are acquired, digested, and assimilated.
 By comparing species across dietary niches, we investigate how variation in food acquisition and gut function modulates systemic nutrient exposure and constrains downstream metabolic responses.